hanfasnoor/deloittecs/README.md

     Each schedule is stored inside a HashMap with Team Name as key and List<Activity> as value.
-    And finally it will iterate through this map and print the Schedule in the pattern.If activities are less in the input file Teams will be less and as Presentation is a single event for all Teams logic will make sure all are attending it at the same time.Also we have logic for early start time of Presentation as 4 and late start time as 5.
+    And finally it will iterate through this map and print the Schedule in the pattern.If activities are less in the input file, Teams will be less.As Presentation is a single event for all Teams logic will make sure all are attending it at the same time.Also we have logic for early start time of Presentation as 4 and late start time as 5.